- Web Server

 - Site Map/RSS Feeds

-The Perfect Desktop - OpenSUSE 12.1 (GNOME)
+The Perfect Desktop - OpenSUSE 12.2 (GNOME Desktop)

-This tutorial shows how you can set up an OpenSUSE 12.1 desktop that is a full-fledged replacement for a Windows desktop, i.e. that has all the software that people need to do the things they do on their Windows desktops.
+This tutorial shows how you can set up an OpenSUSE 12.2 desktop that is a full-fledged replacement for a Windows desktop, i.e. that has all the software that people need to do the things they do on their Windows desktops.
 The advantages are clear: you get a secure system without DRM restrictions that works even on old hardware, and the best thing is: all software comes free of charge.